asmirnou/watsor/README.md

     ```
     where `t` is timestamp of a frame, `d` - array of all detections of the given class of an object designated in topic path.
 Each detection has confidence `c` and bounding box `b` consisting of `x_min`, `y_min`, `x_max`, `y_max`.

 The topic `sensor` is used to send the updates about camera current input and output speeds.
 Monitoring the speed is useful to trigger the alert, if camera is broken or disconnected suddenly.

-The binary state (`ON` / `OFF`) of a detected object class is published at `/detection/{class}/state` topic, confirming the state every 10 seconds.
-This signals about a detected threat and is supposed to trigger an alarm.
+The sensor values and detection details can be transmitted over MQTT very often up to tens times per second.
+The [recorder](https://www.home-assistant.io/integrations/recorder/) integration in HomeAssistant constantly saves data, storing everything by default from sensors to state changes.
+Fortunately, HomeAssistant allows to customize what needs to be written and not.
+A good idea is to include in recoder only those measurements that are really needed to avoid degradation of HomeAssistant's performance.

 ## Running Watsor